cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | Na ] Accusative reciprocal {#sec:reflexive-accusative-reciprocal}

 The most typical reciprocal construction arises from a regular transitive verb with a human object, like *achten* 'to respect' [@next a].
-Such a reciprocal construction is called 'canonical' by Wiemer & Nedjalkov [-@wiemer2007: 468--470].
+Such a reciprocal construction is called "canonical" by Wiemer & Nedjalkov [-@wiemer2007: 468--470].
 Almost all such verbs are in principle ambiguous between a reciprocal and a reflexive reading.
 The intended reciprocal reading can be forced by adding *gegenseitig* [@next c].
 Some verbs, like *achten*, seem to prefer a reciprocal reading.
 Such verbs typically do not allow for a singular subject [@next b] and *gegenseitig* seems superfluous here [@next c].

 ::: ex
 - Karl achtet Anna.